This page is a practical workflow for engineers who want to use the API from zero to production-style integration.

 The Strategy should focus on safe new launches with minimum liquidity and social proof.

-You want to activate it, observe notifications, track performance, and receive webhook events.
+You want to backtest it, activate it, observe notifications, track performance, and receive webhook events.

 Prerequisites